UT Health San Antonio (School )

 Maria Gomez, LPC

 UT Teen Health is taking a critical leadership role in the effort to improve the health of teens in San Antonio schools.
-Equipped with health expertise, we provide insight and medical facts that help empower teens to delay sexual debut, and make healthy decisions.
-Our evidence-based approach aims to decrease teen birth rate, decrease drop-out rate, lower number of STIs, increase STD testing and treatment, and delay sexual debut in our partnering schools and community organizations.
+Equipped with health expertise, we provide insight and medical facts that help empower teens to delay sexual debut and make healthy decisions.
+Our evidence-based approach aims to decrease teen birth rates, decrease drop-out rates, lower the number of STIs, increase STD testing and treatment, and delay sexual debut in our partnering schools and community organizations.

 Care Made Easy: